hamburger

 Forest Rights Act 2006

-The Forest Rights Act 2006 authorizes forest dwellers to have significant exposure to forest reserves and use forest reserves in the traditional manner to safeguard, conserve, and manage natural resources, to guard forest dwellers against unlawful forced removal, and to provide basic development amenities for the group of forest dwellers to receive education, health, nutrition, infrastructure, and similar facilities.
+Forest Rights Act 2006 authorizes forest dwellers to have significant exposure to forest reserves and use forest reserves in the traditional manner to safeguard, conserve, and manage natural resources, to guard forest dwellers against unlawful forced removal, and to provide basic development amenities for the group of forest dwellers to receive education, health, nutrition, infrastructure, and similar facilities.

-The Forest Rights Act 2006 also requires the Gram Sabha and rights holders to conserve and protect biodiversity, wildlife, forests, neighboring catchments, waterbodies, and other ecologically fragile zones and to halt any dangerous practices affecting these reserves or tribal cultural and natural heritage.
+Forest Rights Act 2006 also requires the Gram Sabha and rights holders to conserve and protect biodiversity, wildlife, forests, neighboring catchments, waterbodies, and other ecologically fragile zones and to halt any dangerous practices affecting these reserves or tribal cultural and natural heritage.

-Forest Rights Act 2006 – Background
+Background of Forest Rights Act 2006

 For a long time, many people, particularly scheduled tribes, have resided within and around forested areas in a mutually beneficial relationship.
-The Forest Rights Act 2006 addresses the rights of communities that live in forests (including Scheduled Tribes), which have been denied to them over time due to the country’s continued adherence to forest rules from the colonial era.
+Forest Rights Act 2006 addresses the rights of communities that live in forests (including Scheduled Tribes), which have been denied to them over time due to the country’s continued adherence to forest rules from the colonial era.

-The Forest Rights Act 2006 was passed in December 2006 and largely addressed the unfairness brought about by colonial-era forest laws, granting traditional forest-dwelling people legal acknowledgment of their rights.
+Forest Rights Act 2006 was passed in December 2006 and largely addressed the unfairness brought about by colonial-era forest laws, granting traditional forest-dwelling people legal acknowledgment of their rights.
 Prior laws and practices, such as the Forest Acts of 1865, 1894, and 1927, prohibited the local communities from using the resources.

 Forest Rights Act

-• individual rights such as self-cultivation and habitat
+• Individual rights such as self-cultivation and habitat.

-• community rights such as grazing, fishing, and
+• Community rights such as grazing, fishing.

-• access to naturally distributed water bodies in forests,
+• Access to naturally distributed water bodies in forests.

-• habitat rights for particularly vulnerable tribal groups (PVTGs),
+• Habitat rights for particularly vulnerable tribal groups (PVTGs).

 Objectives of Forest Rights Act 2006